Ghalghai: "People of towers"

 A number of scholars (e.g. Anatoly Genko, Yunus Desheriev, Ibragim Aliroev) connected ghalghai to the word "ghalā" (гIала, 'tower/fortress') thus, translating the word from Ingush as "people/inhabitants of towers".

 According to this version, ghalghai is combination of two Ingush words, "ghalā" (гIала, 'tower/fortress') and derivational affix "-gha" (гIа) Therefore, ghalghai is translated as "people/inhabitants of towers".
 Katy Chokaev considers the "-gha" in ghalghai the suffix of person "-gha", while Yunus Desheriev considers it a transformed affix from the Nakh affix "kho".
 He also notes that in Nakh languages, the sounds "kh" and "gh" often alternate which could have made the transformation of kho to gha.
 It's possible that in one of the dialects of Ingush language, case affix "-gha" was used instead to form the ethnonym.
 According to Ibragim Aliroev, the "-gha" in ghalghai is the Vainakh syllable for place, "gha" (ma-ghara, 'up', ēgha, 'down').

 Gelae

-The Caucasus in the 1st century BC according to ancient Greek geopgrapher Strabo, composed by Frédéric DuBois de Montperreux.
+The Caucasus in the 1st century BC according to ancient Greek geographer Strabo, by Frédéric DuBois de Montperreux.

 In the first century AD, the ancient Greek geographer Strabo mentioned the Gelae and Legae tribes in his work Geographica.
 He mentioned how according to Theophanes of Mytilene, who participated Caucasian campaign of Pompey, the Gelae and Legae lived between the Amazons and Albanians:

 "Now Theophanes, who made the expedition with Pompey and was in the country of the Albanians, says that the Gelae and the Legae, Scythian people, live between the Amazons and the Albanians, and that the Mermadalis River flows there, midway between these people and the Amazons."

 Georgian historian and linguist Ivane Javakhishvili and linguist, dr. of philological sciences Arnold Chikobava have connected the Gelae with the ethnonym ghalghai (Ingush).